The Infinitive Form

 Example 3: To talk

-In Icelandic, you can recognize the infinitive form by the word að appearing before the verb.
+In Icelandic, you can typically recognize the infinitive form by the word að appearing before the verb.

 Example 1: Að borða